juniorsundarCasual/TGT/vault/volume-5.chapter-400.md

 "You've been silent through all of this, what do you have to say, Senior Brother Markus?"
 Jean nudged the stoic boy beside her.

 Markus shook his head and let out a long exhale through his nose.
 "Now that I know the whole story about her past, it kind of gives you perspective on the way she behaves.
-She always came accross as distrustful and paranoid to me.
+She always came across as distrustful and paranoid to me.
 But she didn't have the ambition that usually came along with those traits.
-She was risk averse and selfish, choosing to put herself above others.
-Even in Chess, she would go for heavily sacrificial plays that put her in a better position on the long run."
+She was risk-averse and selfish, choosing to put herself above others.
+Even in Chess, she would go for heavily sacrificial plays that put her in a better position in the long run."

 A sombre silence prevailed in the room as Markus explained his thoughts.